skyruler/Sketch-Context-MCP/README.md

 1. Providing a server that parses Sketch files (.sketch)
 2. Implementing the MCP protocol that Cursor or other IDEs use for context
 3. Allowing you to reference specific components and layers from your Sketch files
+4. Providing a UI interface for Sketch that communicates with Cursor

 ## Components

 This project consists of two main components:

 1. **MCP Server**: A Node.js server that implements the Model Context Protocol to provide Sketch file data to Cursor IDE
-2. **Sketch Selection Helper Plugin**: A Sketch plugin that helps you copy selection IDs to use with the MCP server
+2. **Sketch Plugin**: A Sketch plugin with UI interface that communicates with the MCP server via WebSockets

 ## Supported Features

 - Local and Cloud Sketch file parsing
 - Component/Symbol extraction
 - Asset management and automatic downloads
-- Selection links support via the Sketch Selection Helper plugin
+- Selection links support via the Sketch plugin
-- Real-time updates via SSE
+- Real-time updates via WebSockets and SSE
+- Interactive UI for connecting Sketch to Cursor
 - Parsing both local and Sketch Cloud-hosted files
 - Extracting document structure and component information
 - Accessing specific nodes by ID
 - Listing all components in a Sketch file
+- Creating rectangles, text and other elements via commands from Cursor

 ## Getting Started

 ### Prerequisites

 - Node.js (v14 or later)
+- Sketch (v70 or later)
+- Cursor IDE or similar
 - A Sketch account with API access (only needed for Sketch Cloud files)

 ### Installation